surma/surma.dev/content/things/when-workers.md

 <figure>
   <img src="trace-omt.png" alt="A trace of PROXX running with an off-main-thread architecture.">
-  <figcaption>PROXX’ event handler are lean and are only used to send a message to a dedicated worker.
+  <figcaption>PROXX’s event handlers are lean and are only used to send a message to a dedicated worker.
 All in all the task takes 48ms.</figcaption>
 </figure>

 <figure>